 - Pasta roller

-- 5 egg yolks
+- 5 large egg yolks

-- 2 cups all purpose flour
+- 8 oz all purpose flour 2 cups of flour

-- Switch to the dough hook and knead for a minute or two.
+- Switch to the dough hook and knead for a minute.
 Allow the dough to rest for 30 minutes wrapped in cling film before rolling out.